 - Does the childcare provider staff do all the preparation and cooking in-house?
 Or is that outsourced by the nursery?

-- Perhaps your child’s nursery food provider is aware of the voluntary guidelines and follows it themselves?
+- Perhaps your child’s nursery food provider is aware of the voluntary guidelines and follows them themselves?

 - Maybe they have their own registered nutritionist that plans their nursery menus every week?

 Here are a few things we as parents can do to help childcare providers help us too!

 - If your child’s nursery isn’t aware of the food and drink guidelines, get them acquainted with them!

 - After looking at their nursery menus, you could also start by giving them a few items to start with.

 - For example, you could suggest removing fried food and sugary foods the first week, then advise replacing white rice with brown rice the next week.